Joe Garland

 People Also Ask

-Some of Joe Garland's most popular tracks include In The Mood, In the Mood (The Glenn Miller Story), Leap Frog, Glenn Miller in Concert, イン・ザ・ムード.
-Listen to these songs and discover more from their extensive catalog.
+Joe Garland's most-played tracks include In The Mood, In the Mood (The Glenn Miller Story), Leap Frog, Glenn Miller in Concert, イン・ザ・ムード.
+Listen to these songs and explore more from their catalog on this page.

 American jazz saxophonist, composer, and arranger, best known for writing "In The Mood" (Aug.
-15, 1903, Norfolk, Virginia - April 21, 1977, Teaneck, New Jersey).Garland studied music at Shaw Universit...
+15, 1903, Norfolk, Virginia - April 21, 1977, Teaneck, New Jersey).Garland studied music at Shaw University and the Aeolian Conservatory.
+He started by play...
 Read the full biography on this page.

-You can find Joe Garland vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Joe Garland vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community